hashicorp/otto/website/source/intro/vagrant-successor.html.markdown

 In addition to Otto using Vagrant, Vagrant will continue to be the best tool for managing highly customized virtualized or containerized environments.
-Vagrant is a great way to test configuration management, obsure operating systems, etc. These use cases will not go away.
+Vagrant is a great way to test configuration management, obscure operating systems, etc. These use cases will not go away.

-Due to the above, we're committed to continue improving Vagrant and releasing new versions of Vagrant for years to come.
+Due to the above, we're committed to continuing to improve Vagrant and releasing new versions of Vagrant for years to come.
 But for the everyday developer, Otto should replace Vagrant over time.